 Kairos WWT now employs a team of 10 staff to undertake the work and is supported by a team of round 20 volunteers.
 On average, the project engages with 60 service-users each month.
 The organisation has made links with other agencies in the city to mutually support their work and now offers a wide range of services to engage with women at every step of their journey.
 In 2012, Kairos WWT expanded its mission by developing a prevention strand of our strategy, called ‘Feeling Safe’ and more recently we launched ‘A Home of Her Own’ to address the specific housing needs of women.
 We are part of Coventry Women’s Partnership, which has been established with 4 other organisations in Coventry to ensure women in the city feel supported in safe environments, empowered, and believed.
 We want to break down barriers for women in accessing crucial services and make engaging with support easier.

 Finding routes out of prostitution can be a difficult and lengthy process.
-Research undertaken by the Home Office and reported in ‘A Co-ordinated Prostitution Strategy and a Summary of Responses to Paying the Price’(2006), highlights the indispensable role that dedicated projects play in building relationships with sex workers, brokering the provision of mainstream services and improving access to drug treatment, accommodation and health care.
-Without the work undertaken by Kairos WWT many of the needs of the women caught up in street prostitution within the city, would go unmet, exacerbating the myriad of existing issues
+Research undertaken by the Home Office and reported in ‘A Co-ordinated Prostitution Strategy and a Summary of Responses to Paying the Price’(2006), highlights the indispensable role that dedicated projects play in building relationships with women involved in prostitution, brokering the provision of mainstream services and improving access to drug treatment, accommodation and health care.
+Without the work undertaken by KairosWWT many of the needs of women subjected to exploitation within the city would go unmet.